Travel Security Guide for Researchers

 - Minimize Data: Do not travel with sensitive or confidential research data stored on your device.

 - Back-Up and Wipe: Back up all essential data to a secure location you are leaving at home (like Lakehead's Google Drive) and then securely delete the original files from your travel device.
-See Backup Practices and Secure Data Disposal on our Cybersecurity page.
+See Backup Practices and Secure Data Disposal.

 Account Security

 - Use Temporary Passwords: Change your device and account passwords to new, unique, and complex temporary passwords for your trip.
 Use a password manager to keep track of them.
-See Strong Passwords & Password Managers for guidance.
+See Strong Passwords & Password Managers.

-- Enable Multi-Factor Authentication (MFA): Activate MFA on your Lakehead account and all other critical personal accounts you may need while travelling (banking, email, etc.).
-See Two-Factor Authentication for more details.
+- Enable Multi-Factor Authentication (MFA): Activate MFA on your Lakehead account and all other critical accounts (banking, email, etc.).
+See Two-Factor Authentication.

 - Disable Biometrics: Disable fingerprint or facial recognition logins.
-Use a strong PIN or passcode to secure your device instead.
+Use a strong PIN or passcode instead.

 Border crossings represent a particularly vulnerable point in your travels.
 Understand your rights and obligations, and prepare accordingly.